preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/authentication-users-bp/index.rst

 Authentication
 =============================================

-**This option is available in Omnia 7.5.
-Work on the page is ongoing.**
+The main authentication settings are available when setting up user types.
+It's done on tenant level.
+See this page for more information: :doc:`User types </admin-settings/tenant-settings/user-management/user-types/index>`

 Here you can select default login screen and if anonymous access should be possible for Omnia users in this business profile.